South African Masters (darts)

 The Emperors Palace South African Masters was a darts tournament organised by the Professional Darts Corporation which began in 2007, so-named because it took place at the Emperors Palace entertainment resort in Johannesburg, South Africa.

-Stefan Vermaak is the current champions on 2022 South African Darts Masters he defeats Charles Losper by 9–8 (legs).

 Format and qualification

 The tournament had 8 players, 4 of which were the top ranked players on the PDC Order of Merit and the semi-finalists, runner up and winner of the PDC South African Open which takes place the day before.

 The four players chosen by the PDC were drawn up against the qualifiers from the PDC South African Open in a knock-out tournament.

 In 2007, Phil Taylor, Raymond van Barneveld, James Wade and Terry Jenkins, ranked numbers one to four in the Order of Merit respectively at the time, participated in the tournament.
 In the following year, Taylor and Wade, returned to the tournament, being ranked numbers one and three in the world at the time.
 John Part, ranked number four in the world, also participated, as did Wayne Mardle, who replaced Barneveld (ranked second) due to the Dutchman's two month sabbatical from darts.
 Taylor, Wade, Part and Mervyn King took part in the 2009 tournament.